jdschleicher/Salesforce-Data-Treecipe/README.md

 It parses the "salesforceObjectsPath" directory path that was provided when running the "Initiate Configuration File" command above and generate a yaml file of objects and associated fields.

-**NOTE**
+**NOTE:**

-If this command is ran before "Initiate Configuration File" is ran, an exception will be handled and you a VSCode warning box will render showing an option to run the "Initiate Configuration File" command.
+If this command is ran before "Initiate Configuration File" command, an exception will be handled and you a VSCode warning box will render showing an option to run the "Initiate Configuration File" command.

 There is also an option to "Report a Bug" if the initiation command has already been completed.